-The sunglasses case should not be used while driving so full attention may be given to vehicle operation.
+- The sunglasses holder should not be used while driving so full attention may be given to vehicle operation. - Keep the sunglasses holder closed while driving to prevent an accident.

-Do not use for anything other than sunglasses.
+• Do not use for anything other than sunglasses.

-Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
+• Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
 The heat may damage the sunglasses.